wckansai2016/site-design/README.md

 ##### For teaser site
     https://github.com/wckansai2016/site-design/blob/master/css/wck2016_teaser.css

-4. Push save
+5. Push save button
-5. Update field, and display path of Github is converted to the path of the API automatically
+6. Update field, and display path of Github is converted to the path of the API automatically
-6. Design to your site is reflected!
+7. Design to your site is reflected!